neondatabase/postgresql_anonymizer/docs/INSTALL.md

 Install on RedHat / Rocky Linux / Alma Linux
 ------------------------------------------------------------------------------

-> This is the recommended way to install the `stable` extension
+> This is the recommended way to install the `stable` version
 > This method works for RHEL 8 and 9.
 If you're running an obsolete version of
 > RHEL consider upgrading or read the [Install With PGXN] section.